RedLime/SpeedRunIGT/README.md

 ## Support Versions
 ### Stable Versions
-- 1.14.x to 1.20.x (with Fabric Loader)
+- MC 1.14.x to 1.21.x (with Fabric Loader)
-- 1.3.x to 1.13.x (with Legacy Fabric Loader)
+- MC 1.3.x to 1.13.x (with Legacy Fabric Loader)
-- Some of subversions aren't supported.
+- Some of subversions aren't supported or outdated.
 Check the available versions on the download page.
-### Unsupported Versions
-###### It was released before, but NO LONGER support any update
-- 1.19, 1.19.1, 1.19.3, 1.20, 1.20.2

 ## FaQ
 - Is it allowed in *[Speedrun.com](https://speedrun.com/mc)* run verification? ✅